IMPRESS your visitors

 The layout of the website is very simple and very easy to navigate, which is why this portfolio works.

-You can easily see that Manuel enjoys designing a wide variety of games, and his expertise in both analog and digital games is quite visible just from the homepage.
+Manuel enjoys designing a wide variety of games, and his expertise in both analog and digital games is quite visible just from the homepage.
 This is definitely a website worth checking out.

 8. Gael Baurens